aravindbtc/ScoreBench/README.md

 # ScoreBench - Hackathon & Competition Evaluation System

-ScoreBench is a modern, real-time evaluation platform designed to streamline the judging process for hackathons, ideathons, and other competitions.
+ScoreBench is a - **Dual-Role Authentication**: Secure, password-protected login portals for both **Admins** and **Jury Members**. modern, real-time evaluation platform designed to streamline the judging process for hackathons, ideathons, and other competitions.
 It provides a robust, easy-to-use interface for both administrators and jury members, backed by a powerful and scalable serverless architecture.

 ## ✨ Key Features